BDC Hamburger Icon

 Open row

-• Productivity: A happy workplace can motivate workers to surpass goals, work efficiently and generally perform better than their peers in low-spirited work environments.
-The end result may be higher revenue in your business bank account.
-[See the best tools for tracking employee goals.]
+• Productivity: A happy work culture can motivate workers to surpass goals, work efficiently and perform better overall.
+The result may be higher revenue for your business.
+[See the best tools for setting and tracking goals.]

-• Creativity: When employees feel comfortable sharing their ideas, you allow their creativity to blossom.
+• Creativity: When employees feel comfortable sharing their ideas, their creativity can blossom.
 This gives your staff the confidence to effectively innovate and efficiently solve problems.

-• Healthiness: A toxic company culture can increase stress both at work and at home.
-High-stress levels cause physical sickness that can impact overall work performance.
-Employees are generally healthier when working in a productive atmosphere, which can prevent sick days and leaves of absence.
+• Improved health: A toxic company culture can increase stress both at work and at home.
+High stress levels cause physical and mental symptoms that can hurt workers’ overall performance.
+Employees are generally healthier when they work in a productive atmosphere, which can prevent sick days and leaves of absence.

-• Loyalty: When you provide employees with a positive work environment, they often don’t mind going above and beyond what’s requested of them, and are less likely to defect to a rival company.
-Happy staffers root for a business’s success and are committed to carrying out its vision.
+• Loyalty: When you provide employees with a positive work environment, they often don’t mind going above and beyond what’s requested of them and are less likely to leave for a rival company.
+Happy staffers root for their business’s success and are committed to carrying out its vision.

 Did You Know?Did you know

-An MIT Sloan Management Review study found that toxic work culture is the top factor in employee turnover, and that work atmosphere is 10 times more important than competitive pay in predicting turnover.
+An MIT Sloan Management Review study found that a toxic work culture is the top factor in employee turnover and that the workplace atmosphere is 10 times more important than competitive pay in predicting turnover.

 How a bad workplace atmosphere hurts your business

 A poor workplace atmosphere can lead to poor performance from good employees.
-In the U.S. alone, employee disengagement costs companies more than $500 billion every year – affecting productivity, wellness and revenue.
+In the U.S. alone, employee disengagement costs companies more than $500 billion every year, affecting productivity, wellness and revenue.
+Here are some ways a bad workplace hurts your business:

-A work environment with ineffective leadership can make superstar employees feel as if they’re not wanted or appreciated.
-If management is only looking out for what is in their own best interests, and doesn’t effectively communicate within the group, the negativity will trickle down to their staff.
-Unfortunately, this negativity can ruin employees’ confidence and care for the workplace.
-When employees lose interest in their company, they become “check-collectors.”
+• Low employee morale: Ineffective leadership can make good employees feel unwanted and unappreciated.
+If management is looking out only for their own best interests and doesn’t effectively communicate with the group, the negativity will trickle down to their staff.
+This negativity can lower employees’ confidence and cause them to lose interest in the company.

-These unmotivated team members only show up to do enough work to get by and get paid.
-They aren’t focused on performing their best, aren’t interested in increasing your small business’s productivity and may feel burnt out.
-Their negativity will most likely spread to other colleagues.
+• Decreased productivity: Disengaged team members do only enough work to get by and get paid.
+They aren’t focused on performing their best or on increasing your small business’s productivity, and they may feel burnt out.
+Their poor attitudes will most likely spread to other colleagues.

-A weak culture also demoralizes staffers and negatively influences manager-employee relations.
-Workers may even opt to leave in favor of a better environment elsewhere.
-With all of these consequences, it’s unlikely a business with a bad workplace atmosphere can succeed at the level necessary to sustain the business.
+• Poor relationships: A weak culture also demoralizes staffers and hurts manager-employee relationships.
+Workers may opt to leave in favor of a better environment elsewhere.

 In contrast, an engaged employee considers what’s in the company’s best interest.
-It drives them and allows them to grow and get better at their job, so both your staff and company thrives.
+This motivates them and allows them to grow and get better at their job, so both your staff and company thrive.

 If an employee decides to ditch your lousy workplace atmosphere, it can cost you up to two times their salary to replace them, according to GOBankingRates.